History and Mission

 The Lake Oswego Farmers' Market (LOFM) was created in 2001 to establish operations of a seasonal, open-air market at Millennium Plaza Park in downtown Lake Oswego.
 LOFM is operated by the City of Lake Oswego's Parks & Recreation Department.
 The Market showcases some of the region's finest products.
 Superior produce and goods are sold directly to the buying public by growers, gatherers, crafters and producers.

 - To provide an informal social gathering place in an open-air setting for the Lake Oswego community and our neighbors.

 - To give the community access to a wide variety of fresh, local, in-season products direct from the producer and to provide a centralized location for local producers to market directly to the buying public.

 The market features three principal types of vendors: Farmer/Growers, Refreshment (value-added, processed, baked goods), and Hot Foods (food services prepared onsite for immediate consumption).
 LOFM also incorporates Artists, City government participants, Kid's Corner and Nonprofit vendors on a limited basis.

-LOFM lasts 22 weeks from mid-May through mid-October, always beginning the Saturday after Mother's Day.
+LOFM lasts 22 weeks from mid-May through mid-October, always beginning the Saturday of Mother's Day weekend.
 There are approximately 80 vendors and nearly 8,000 participants each week.